damianhakert/damianhakert.github.io/source/jobs/index.md

 If you prefer not to do the above please let us know and we'll give you an assignment that does not relate to GitLab but does test the relevant skills.
 * If you get in the [contributors](http://contributors.gitlab.com/) top 10 we'll hire you (at least that is what has happened so far).
-* We normally don't offer any internships but if you get five merge requests accepted we'll interview you for one.
+* We normally don't offer any internships but if you get a couple of merge requests accepted we'll interview you for one.
 This will be a remote internship without supervision, you'll only get feedback on your merge requests.
 If you want to work on open source and qualify please [submit an application](https://gitlab.workable.com/jobs/207439/candidates/new).
-  In the cover letter field please note that you want an internship and link to five accepted merge requests.
+  In the cover letter field please note that you want an internship and link to the accepted merge requests.
 The merge requests should be of significant value and difficulty, which is at the discretion of the hiring manager.
-For example, fixing five typos isn't as valuable as shipping 5 new features.
+For example, fixing 10 typos isn't as valuable as shipping 2 new features.

 ### Product Marketing Manager